Europe's debt woes end golden days at Siemens

-Chief Executive Peter Loescher warned on Tuesday that 2012 would be a difficult year for Germany's largest company by market capitalization, but stuck with a forecast for flat net income from continuing operations.
+Chief Executive Peter Loescher warned on Tuesday that 2012 would be a difficult year for Germany's largest company by market capitalisation, but stuck with a forecast for flat net income from continuing operations.

 "For us 2012 will not be easy," he said.
 "The golden days are gone."

-Shares in the group slumped 4.1 percent to 75.19 euros, their biggest intraday decline in four months and making them one of the top fallers on the German benchmark DAX index, down 1.4 percent .GDAXI.
+Shares in the group slumped 4.1 percent to 75.19 euros, their biggest intraday decline in four months and making them one of the top fallers on the German benchmark DAX index, down 1.4 percent.

 Siemens -- which makes trains, turbines, hearing aids and lightbulbs -- is a bellwether for the euro zone's biggest economy as well as the region as a whole, where a festering debt crisis is keeping a lid on investment expectations.

-Siemens said operating profit at its main businesses declined 23 percent to 1.60 billion euros ($2.09 billion) in its fiscal first quarter.
+Siemens said operating profit at its main businesses declined 23 percent to 1.60 billion euros (1.34 billion pounds) in its fiscal first quarter.
 It missed the lowest estimate of 1.93 billion in a Reuters poll of analysts.

 New orders shrank for the first time since the January-March quarter of 2010, declining 5 percent mainly due to a slump at its energy business.